renepacchaux/recipe-revolution/README.md

 # Recipe Revolution
 ## Case Study on a recipe substitution app
 Want to cook gluten free?, how do you get a recipe substitution to happen at your fingertips?
-This is a breakaway app that intends to improve the lives of people living with health restrictions.
-For a diet restriction as severe as Celiac disease, is there way to remove the complexity of rebuilding you favorite iteration of pizza?
+This mobile app that intends to improve  living with health restrictions.
+How do you remove the complexity?

 Because onboarding is a chance to directly engage the individual on how the app is to be used, learnability comes up as a key design principle.
 A diet-tip seeking individual uninstalls because they have just arrived at an app that otherwise requires more personal help on how to use it.